Why Person of Interest is one of those rare shows that deserves its popularity [Tv Recap]:

 The result of all this tangliness?
 A seriously awesome payoff where Finch pays a visit to the guy who heads up HR, and shows him surveillance photos OF THE SURVEILLANCE PHOTOS that Elias' paid creeps are taking of HR guy's family.
 See?
 Elias is tracking HR guy's family so that he can kill them later!
 Basically, Finch's meta-surveillance convinces HR guy to stop helping Elias so that the good cops can bring backup to Carter.
 On top of that, HR spills the location where Carter's kid is being held.
 Within minutes, there's this epic shootout where Reese breaks into the place where they've got the kid, and cool music plays while Reese does his stony-face "I can kill you with my elbows" routine.

-Why Person of Interest is one of those rare shows that deserves its popularity And Fusco gets to be a hero when one of the mob bosses reveals that he's already in Elias' pocket and says, "Hey I know you're in HR, Fusco, shoot Carter and let's get out of here."
+And Fusco gets to be a hero when one of the mob bosses reveals that he's already in Elias' pocket and says, "Hey I know you're in HR, Fusco, shoot Carter and let's get out of here."
 Instead, Fusco shoots the scumbag, and the good cops come to arrest Elias.
 That's right — Elias is in jail!
 Luckily, he's still got enough corrupt cops on the inside that he's able to use his mobile to call his half-brother and evil mob boss dad to wish them goodbye before they die in the car bomb he rigged for them.
 Woo!
 Elias got his revenge for that time his dad killed his mom and tried to murder him too!
 I love Elias as a bad guy.
 How many mob bosses launch their careers by becoming high school teachers for at-risk youth, in order to befriend the children of mobsters and find out what's going on inside the crime organizations.
 It's like Dangerous Minds crossed with The Godfather, and I can't get enough of it.

 Despite its flaws — like really clunky dialogue — I feel like Person of Interest is one of the best original ideas I've seen for a spy-fi series in forever.
 The Machine, with its Department of Pre-Crime capabilities, is a fantastic mystery to place at the heart of this show.
 The idea of a geek with a badass sidekick is terrifically appealing.
 But most of all, I love how this show is like 24 in reverse.
 In this world, some of the worst acts of terror are perpetrated by the government and its intelligence agencies.
 And of course one of those crimes is ignoring all the dangerous situations that Finch and Reese are trying to prevent.